GabrielBena/logseq-public/pages/Quantization.md

 			- Only simulated quantization
 		- ## [[@Q-SpiNN: A Framework for Quantizing Spiking :]]
 			- ### Main Findings / Summary :
+				- Core idea is to try and find the optimal mixed approach for quantizing not only weights, but other quantities as well (neuronal dynamics).
 				-